Your Student Union Executive

 - Check for fire doors, fire alarms, fire escape

 What to do if you feel the increased work load of second or third year is getting on top you?

-If you feel you’re not doing as well as other people in your class don’t just sit worrying about it.
+If you feel you are not doing as well as other people in your class, don’t just sit worrying about it.
 There are many positive actions you can immediately take to remedy the situation.

-Your first port of call should be your personal tutor; she or he will be able to advise you of how you could improve your work.
+Your first port of call should be your personal tutor; he or she will be able to advise you of how you could improve your work.
 Often developing a study plan will alleviate the pressures of study and deadlines.

-If you are fretting over your results from the past be aware that your final year is the most important part of your degree.
-Also in order to keep on top of your future career make sure to consult the Careers websites for information on Careers Fairs and presentations specific to your course.
+If you are fretting over your results from the past, be aware that your final year is the most important part of your degree.
+Also, in order to keep on top of your future career, make sure to consult the Careers website for information on careers fairs and presentations specific to your course.